biocryst/IF/README.md

 # IF
 The online demo of CCFold is available [here](http://aws-website-ccfold-8gftw.s3-website-us-east-1.amazonaws.com/).

+If you use this program, please cite
+Guzenko, D., Strelkov, S. V. (2017).
+[CCFold: rapid and accurate prediction of coiled-coil structures and application to modelling intermediate filaments](https://academic.oup.com/bioinformatics/article/4103395/CCFold-rapid-and-accurate-prediction-of-coiled). *Bioinformatics*.

 Coiled coils folding and intermediate filament models.
 Please see the 'Validation' folder if you want to reproduce the benchmarking results in our paper.
 For an example of how to generate the fragment libraries, look into the scripts in the 'Fragments' folder.

 ```